 The British Museum is also home to the Rosetta Stone and we enjoyed learning about it more with this book

-With one of my children having a big interest in History and specifically World War 2, the Imperial War Museum has been visited many times.
-Marcus loves to learn about tanks and military vehicles and they have them all over.
-It’s a very child friendly museum, despite the content, but obviously use your discretion.
-Possibly not one for children who might get upset easily over it.
+With one of my children having a big interest in History and specifically World War 2 in London, the Imperial War Museum has been visited many times.
+Marcus loves to learn about tanks and military vehicles and they have them all in this museum.

 Art galleries don’t often come up on lists of child friendly museums, but if you have kids who are interested in art, or history, or if you’re just trying to broaden their minds and introduce them to some of the great artists of the world then a trip to the National Gallery has to be on your radar.